to all our team members

 Michelle Ferguson is executive vice president of Food and Innovation for Clif Bar & Company, a family- and employee-owned company crafting energy food with organic and sustainable ingredients to feed and inspire adventure.
 Guided by the company’s five bottom lines – Sustaining our People, our Business, our Brands, our Community and the Planet – Michelle sets innovation strategy and leads new product development for all CLIF brands.
 Michelle draws inspiration as a foodie, an athlete and a mom to help craft trailblazing new products such as CLIF® Nut Butter Filled and CLIF® Whey Protein.
 Michelle joined Clif Bar & Company in 1999 as director of consumer research.
 In 2003, she was promoted to vice president of brand marketing, then to senior vice president in 2006.
 In 2009, she was promoted to executive vice president of marketing.
 Under her direction, Clif Bar grew to be a recognized leader in grassroots marketing programs that engage consumers and address important environmental issues.
 Prior to Clif Bar, Michelle directed research at Gatorade and served as managing director at M.B.L.
 Taiwan.
 Michelle holds a bachelor’s degree in international agricultural development from the University of California, Davis and a master’s in agricultural economics from Cornell University.
 She lives in Kensington, California, with her husband and two children.

-Vanessa is the President of Cultivate Creations, a boutique marketing, strategy, and innovation consulting firm focused in driving expansive growth for emerging and established natural and organic brands.
+Vanessa is the Founder of Cultivate Creations, a boutique marketing, strategy, and innovation consulting firm focused in driving expansive growth for emerging and established natural and organic brands.
 She is consummate advocate for the consumer perspective and loves smart design, breakthrough integrated marketing, and innovative ideas.
 Cultivate Creations has a deep appreciation for a 360 approach to everything it does, and takes the time and thought necessary to ensure that its work and ideas speak to consumers, retailers, sales organizations, trade partners, press, and internal audiences.

 Brett is a venture capital investor at Touchdown Ventures focused on consumer products and digital commerce, working closely with eighteen94 Capital, Kellogg’s corporate venture fund.
 Brett’s prior experience spans financial services to early-stage consumer facing ventures, allowing him to bring both an entrepreneur and investor perspective to the market.
 Originally from Philadelphia, Brett spent several years in Southern California and currently lives in San Francisco.